fakemanoan/fakemanoan.github.io/docs/faq.md

 [ <-- Back](../)
 # FAQ
 ## What Gapps should I use?
-Use MindTheGapps_Legacy, a package I created to make MindTheGapps work on our TWRP.
+Use MindTheGapps_Legacy (ARM64), a package I created to make MindTheGapps work on our TWRP.
 It is all explained [here](../downloads/mindthegapps)

 Other Gapps packages are not supported.
 YMMV.